bitromortac/lndmanage/README.md

 mode has the advantage that the network graph has to be read into memory only once, giving a much faster execution time for subsequent command invocations.

-Interacive mode is started by calling lndmanage without arguments:
+Interactive mode is started by calling lndmanage without arguments:
 ```bash
 $ lndmanage
 Running in interactive mode.
 You can type 'help' or 'exit'.